dolphindb/release/2.00/README.md

 * UI enhancements for the Web-Based Cluster Manager.
 With the integrated user interface, you can now view, suspend and cancel jobs (running, submitted or scheduled) in DolphinDB.
 Note that after you have upgraded the server version, the "web" folder must be updated as well.
 The new version of Web-Based Cluster Manager uses the WebSocket protocol to enhance its support for binary protocols.
 Your web browser may need to be updated to the latest version.
 We recommend using the latest version of Chrome or Edge.  (**2.00.4**)

 ### Issues Fixed

+- The controller could crash during startup if it continued to receive login requests from other nodes. (**2.00.10.9**)

+- For local multi-threaded subscription, publishing data at excessively high rates could overwhelm local subscription queues, preventing reception of new messages and leading to data loss. (**2.00.10.9**)

 - Executing the `login` and `getDynamicPublicKey` functions with high concurrency could cause the server to crash. (**2.00.10.8**)